Saroja (2008 film): Production

-After the success of Chennai 600028, Venkat Prabhu announced his next project in 2007 titled Saroja, inspired from a hit song of his previous hit film Chennai 60028 (2007).
+After the success of his directorial debut Chennai 600028 (2007), Venkat Prabhu announced his next project later the same year titled Saroja, inspired from a hit song from Chennai 60028.
 The film launch was held on 5 December at Green Park Hotel in Vadapalani, Chennai.
-Varalaxmi Sarathkumar was initially offered the role of the titular character but later rejected it.
+Varalaxmi Sarathkumar was initially offered the role of the title character but later rejected it.
 Jai wanted to appear in the film but director said big no as there is no scope for him; Jai accepted to play a small role.
-Venkat Prabhu added that Saroja is a thriller.
-The film was partially reshot in Telugu and Srihari reprises the inspector role played by Jayaram in Tamil.
+Prabhu added that Saroja is a thriller with comedy elements.
+The film was partially reshot in Telugu, with Srihari playing the inspector role played by Jayaram in Tamil, as Prabhu wanted to avoid localisation issues that he felt affected the Telugu dub of Chennai 600028.